 Your validator has become auto-unbonded.
-In Soju and Columbus networks, we unbond validators if they do not vote on
+In mainnet and testnet, we unbond validators if they do not vote on

 50 of the last

 100 blocks.
 Since blocks are proposed every ~2 seconds, a validator unresponsive for ~100 seconds will become unbonded.
 This usually happens when your

 terrad process crashes.